+sinkholes that were fenced by the developer to isolate them from the 500 homes built.
+Tropical storm Jeanne, September 17, 2004 By Presidential Disaster Declaration Number 1552, FEMA has provided financing for recovery for the effects of Tropical Storm Jeanne, which caused multiple landslides in virtually the entire Island.
+A total of seventy-two (72) municipalities received assistance because of this event.
 March and April 2008 Rainfall occurred during the months of March and April 2008, causing landslides.
-The effects of these events impacted the community of Carruzos in Carolina, the community Cerca del Cielo (Close to the Sky) in Ponce, and the community of Unibón in Morovis.
+The effects of these events impacted the community of Carruzos in Carolina, the community Cerca del Cielo in Ponce, and the community of Unibón in Morovis.
 The combination of geological, climatological and the inappropriate construction and development practices in urbanized areas, were the main causes for these landslides.
-Tropical storm Otto, October 26, 2010 Presidential Disaster Declaration (DR-1946) was declared due to severe storms, flooding, mudslides, and landslides associated with Tropical Storm Otto during the period of October 4 to 8, 2010.
+Tropical storm Otto, October 26, 2010 A Presidential Disaster Declaration (DR-1946) was declared due to severe storms, flooding, mudslides, and landslides associated with Tropical Storm Otto during the period of October 4 to 8, 2010.
 The municipalities most affected were: Adjuntas, Aibonito, Añasco, Guánica, Guayama, Jayuya, Lares, Las Marías, Maricao, Mayagüez, Morovis, Orocovis, Patillas, Ponce, Sabana Grande, Salinas, San Germán, Utuado, Villalba, Yabucoa, and Yauco. \$20 million was obligated for Public Assistance.
 July 14, 2011 A Presidential Disaster Declaration (DR-4004) was declared due to severe storms, flooding, mudslides, and landslides during the period of May 20, 2011, to June 8, 2011.
 The municipalities most affected were: Añasco, Caguas, Camuy, Ciales, Hatillo, Las Piedras, Morovis, Orocovis, San Lorenzo, San Sebastián, Utuado, and Villalba. \$7 million was obligated for Public Assistance.
-Hurricane María, September 2017 Landslides associated with high rainfall occurred throughout Puerto Rico, blocking thousands of roads.
-The Hurricane triggered more than 70,000 landslides across Puerto Rico that caused loss of life and widespread damage to transportation, communication, and power-supply infrastructure, and to other public and private property.
-11
+Tropical storm Otto, October 26, 2010 Carolina, the community Cerca del Cielo i Ponce, and the community of Unibón in Morovi The combination of geological, climatological and the inappropriate construction and development practices in urbanized areas, were the main causes for these landslides.
+A Presidential Disaster Declaration (DR-1946) were declared due to severe storms, flooding mudslides, and landslides associated with Tropical Storm Otto during the period of October 4 to 8 2010.
+The municipalities most affected were Adjuntas, Aibonito, Añasco, Guánica, Guayama Jayuya, Lares, Las Marías, Maricao, Mayagüe Morovis, Orocovis, Patillas, Ponce, Saban Grande, Salinas, San Germán, Utuado, Villalba Yabucoa, and Yauco. \$20 million was obligate for Public Assistance.
+A Presidential Disaster Declaration (DR-4004) were declared due to severe storms, flooding mudslides, and landslides during the period of May 20, 2011, to June 8, 2011.
+The municipalitie most affected were: Añasco, Caguas, Camur Ciales, Hatillo, Las Piedras, Morovis, Orocovis, Sa Lorenzo, San Sebastián, Utuado, and Villalba. \$